-The hand-wound movement is produced exclusively for Fabergé by Jean-Marc Wiederrecht of Agenhor.
+The automatic movement is produced exclusively for Fabergé by Jean-Marc Wiederrecht of Agenhor.
+The watch is wound by a dial-side rotor.
 The balance has a frequency of 21,600 VpH (3Hz) and the movement contains 320 components, including 30 jewels.
 The power reserve is sufficient to provide 50 hours of autonomy.

 Beyond the statistics is a vista of no-compromise finishing.
 The mainplate is adorned with perlage and the bridges are decorated with Côtes de Genève motif.
 The anglage is exquisite, executed by hand to a very high standard.
 The screws have polished slots and chamfered rims.
 The screw sinks are also polished to a gleaming brilliance.
 The wheels are circular grained and the ratchet wheel features sun-ray brushing.

 This is a delightful movement.
 It is not only attractive, but presented to a peerless standard, making it worthy of comparison with the finest exemplars of haute horlogerie.